ember-cli/eslint-plugin-ember/docs/rules/no-legacy-test-waiters.md

 });
 ```

-## Further Reading
+## References

-For more infomation on the new test waiters API, please visit [ember-test-waiters](https://github.com/rwjblue/ember-test-waiters).
+For more information on the new test waiters API, please visit [ember-test-waiters](https://github.com/emberjs/ember-test-waiters).